sebastien/dotenv/README.md

 customization.

-`dotenv` also works well in a single-user setup where you have multiple environments on the same machine, or an single environment with machine-specific changes.
+`dotenv` also works well in a single-user setup where you have multiple environments on the same machine, or a single environment with machine-specific changes.

 Features: